kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 Taking all the above into account, the logic for processing a `Deferred` resize is as follows:

 1. **Identify Deferred Status**: Confirm the pod has a `Deferred` resize and is already bound to a node.
 Enqueue it in the Scheduling queue.
+1. **Queued Pod Refresh**: Refresh the queued pod snapshot directly from the node cache snapshot to eliminate divergence.
 1. **Evaluate Fit**: Perform node evaluation restricted to the current node.
     * The node evaluation logic should run only the logic for the resource-fit and preemption policy check, skipping filters that are relevant only to initial scheduling, such as affinity/anti-affinity rules and topology spread constraints.
     * The resource-fit logic is adjusted to specially handle the deferred pod's resources, as described in [`NodeResourcesFit` Plugin: Calculating Resource Fit in the Filter Phase](#noderesourcesfit-plugin-calculating-resource-fit-in-the-filter-phase).
     * If preemption is disabled on the node, `DeferredPodScheduling.Filter` returns `UnschedulableAndUnresolvable`, skipping preemption.